wenpingzheng/hello-next/README.md

 yarn add axios --save
 yarn add jsonp --save
 ```
+Any other questions, communcation with xiaozheng.

+The end !!

 Sometimes, we need do something to promise our project strong. so

 ## 相关处理技术